3dcitydb/3dcitydb-docs/source/impexp/cli/export.rst

    For compressed exports using GZIP or ZIP, specify the output format to use for encoding the data.
    Allowed values are ``citygml`` and ``cityjson``.

+.. option:: --replace-ids

+   Replace all identifiers of features and geometries with UUID values (default: false).

+.. option:: --id-prefix=<prefix>

+   The prefix to use for UUID values when replacing object identifiers (default: ``ID_``).

 .. option:: --[no-]fail-fast